VMois/micronto/8051/find_highest_one/README.md

 *Note:* We can add a mask to check if a byte has *any* "1".
 This should speed-up the execution in case input has a lot of zeroes at the beginning.
 This was not implemented.

 ## Testing

+**Important:** due to some bug in simulator, when ASM file is loaded, one empty space is inserted at the beginning of file which triggers assembly error.
+The issue is visible, removing empty space solves the problem.

 The solution provides 4 values to test: